Funds: Advice from a lawyer

 • Private equity funds

-• Bond funds (fixed-interest securities such as Pfandbriefe, bonds and municipal bonds)
+• Bond funds (fixed-interest securities such as mortgage bonds, bonds and municipal bonds)

 • Commodity funds